thibaud-c/Graz_402.424/lab_04/README.md

 ```

 > [!NOTE]
 > The `SYSTEM` method is used to sample rows based on the physical storage of the table.
 This method is faster than other sampling methods because it does not require scanning the entire table alternatively, you can use the `BERNOULLI` method, which samples rows randomly.
-The `BERNOULLI` method is slower than the `SYSTEM` method because it requires scanning the entire table to determine which rows to sample.
+The `BERNOULLI` method is slower than the `SYSTEM` method because it requires scanning the entire table to determine which rows to sample. <br>
 > The `(1)` specifies the percentage of rows to sample.
 In this case, we are sampling 1% of the rows in the table.
 You can adjust this value to sample more or fewer rows as needed.

 By default DBeaver will pre-query the data to display the first 200 rows to avoid overloading the system.
 You can scroll down in the `grid` or `text` panel to load more rows.
 You can change this default value in the preferences. <br>